bellodox/trucker-wiki-content/Deploy-your-Application.md

 Domain> ie.trucker.io     # configuration will be the endpoint of the application

 Creating route HelloWorldApp.ie.trucker.io...
-OK Binding HelloWorldApp.ie.trucker.io to myRoRApp...
+OK Binding HelloWorldApp.ie.trucker.io to HelloWorldApp...
 OK

 Create services for application?> n   # Does your application require a service (e.g, MySQL DB)?

 Bind other services to application?> n

-Save configuration?> y   # Save the configuration in
+Save configuration?> y   # Save the configuration to a yml file

 Saving to manifest.yml...
 OK
 Uploading myRoRApp...
 OK